libp2p/specs/connections/README.md

 ### Connection Lifecycle Events

-The establishment of new connections and streams is likely to be a "cross-cutting concern" that's of interest to various parts of your application (or parts of libp2p) besides the protocol handlers that directly deal with the traffic.
+The establishment of new connections is likely to be a "cross-cutting concern" that's of interest to various parts of your application (or parts of libp2p) besides the protocol handlers that directly deal with the traffic.